/

 5 Reasons to Define Your CRM Requirements First

-However, if there are definitive plans in place to move off an old CRM system and onto a new one, it can often make more sense to alter the sequence of some events.
-A less risky path for many organizations may be to go through a CRM requirements definition exercise in advance of actually committing to a specific CRM vendor.
+However, if there are definitive plans to move off an old CRM system and onto a new one, altering the sequence of some events can often make more sense.
+A less risky path for many organizations may be to go through a CRM requirements definition exercise before committing to a specific CRM vendor.

-An up-front, requirements document is different from a traditional, CRM RFI/RFP exercise.
-RFI and RFP documents and spreadsheets can often become exhaustive collections of “must haves”, “should haves” and “nice to haves”.
+An up-front requirements document differs from a traditional CRM RFP exercise.
+RFI and RFP documents and spreadsheets can often become exhaustive collections of “must haves,” “should haves,” and “nice to haves.”
 They may lack depth and be more feature-oriented than process-oriented.

-What are the benefits to defining detailed CRM requirements before committing to a specific CRM vendor?
+What are the benefits of defining detailed CRM requirements before committing to a specific CRM vendor?

 1. Develop a Services Budget Early On

 A lot of excitement can be generated around a chosen CRM solution.
-However, if a services budget is not factored in early on in the CRM buying process, the process can grind to a halt once an implementation services estimate is received.
-The time and effort that was expended on scheduling and attending vendor demonstrations does not result in a CRM product decision due to unexpectedly high services estimates.
+However, if a service budget is not factored in early in the CRM buying process, the process can halt once an implementation services estimate is received.

 Sometimes, the starts ticking on a CRM subscription before a services budget is determined.
-When the services estimates are much higher than expected, the new CRM system can go through a much more costly “shelfware” phase.
+The new CRM system can go through a much more costly “shelfware” phase when the service estimates are much higher than expected.

 Both scenarios can be mitigated via a “requirements first” approach.